Ohio Task Force 1 aids Kentucky in tornado recovery efforts

-DAYTON, Ohio (WDTN) – Following The Ohio Task Force 1’s departure from Dayton at 11pm Sunday evening, the team arrived in Kentucky to help with tornado recovery efforts around 6am this morning at their base on Murray State University’s campus.
+DAYTON, Ohio (WDTN) – Ohio Task Force 1 arrived in Kentucky around 6 a.m.
+Monday to help with tornado recovery efforts at their base on Murray State University’s campus.

+The team departed from Dayton at 11 p.m.
+Sunday after being activated as a Type III Urban Search and Rescue team.

-Sinewe says the first assignment began at 8:30 Monday morning as a wide area search.
+Sinewe says the first assignment began at 8:30 a.m.
+Monday as a wide area search.
 The search took place in the southwest section of Graves County.
-Maysfield, Kentucky is located in Graves County, which was one of the hardest hit areas during the tornadoes.
+Maysfield, Kentucky, located in the county, was one of the hardest hit areas during the tornadoes.

 Sinewe also encourages other Ohioans to do whatever they can to help support our neighbors in Kentucky.
 “The people in Kentucky need a lot.
 They need obviously our thoughts and prayers, but there are plenty of fundraisers and stuff for people in Kentucky that certainly need it.”